percy/percy-selenium-java/RELEASING.md

     <server>
       <!-- this server id has to match the id used in the repository section of our pom.xml -->
       <id>ossrh</id>
-      <username>USERNAME</username>
+      <username>OSSRH_USERNAME</username>
-      <password>USER_TOKEN</password>
+      <password>OSSRH_TOKEN</password>
     </server>
   </servers>
 </settings>
 ```

 The username and token can be generated from https://oss.sonatype.org.
 Log in with the percy-io credentials, then go to the top right menu (appears clicking on your username) > Profile > select "User token" from the dropdown that also has a "Summary" section.
-Hit "Access User Token" to get the username and token to use in this file.
+Hit "Access User Token" to get the `OSSRH_USERNAME` and `OSSRH_TOKEN` to use in this file.
 The token can also be regenerated from this UI, should that ever be necessary.

 For detailed documentation on the format of `settings.xml`, see: http://maven.apache.org/ref/3.6.0/maven-settings/settings.html